bugsnag/bugsnag-wordpress/README.md

 The Bugsnag Notifier for WordPress gives you instant notification of errors in your WordPress sites.

-[Bugsnag](https://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
-[Create a free account](https://bugsnag.com) to start capturing errors from your applications.
+[Bugsnag](https://www.bugsnag.com/) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
+Create a free account to start capturing errors from your applications.
+Learn more about [error monitoring and error reporting](https://www.bugsnag.com/) with Bugsnag.

 The Bugsnag Notifier for WordPress supports WordPress 2.0+, PHP 5.2+ and requires the cURL extension to be available in PHP.